LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    of either "0", "1", or "2".
 When the value is "0", the connection to the remote server will succeed regardless of the SSL credentials.
-When the value is "1", curl will return a failure if the authenticity of the server's SSL credentials can not be verified, and when the value is "2", the connection will fail without verification.
+When the value is "1", curl will return a failure if the authenticity of the server's SSL credentials cannot be verified, and when the value is "2", the connection will fail without verification.
 The default for this option is "2".

 .. method:: CURLOPT_RANDOM_FILE()